efrenlopezm/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 ¡Hola!
-I am a Geospatial Computer Science Ph.D. student at <a href="https://tamucc.edu/">Texas A&M University - Corpus Christi</a> in Corpus Christi, Texas.
+I am a Geospatial Computer Science Ph.D. student at <a href="https://tamucc.edu/">Texas A&M University - Corpus Christi:desert_island:	</a> in Corpus Christi, Texas:star:.

 My research interests are Cyber-physical Systems security, Network Security and more recently, security of drones and UAVs.